-From Ancient Egypt garlic spread to the advanced ancient civilizations of the Indus Valley (Pakistan and western India today).
-From there it made its way to China.
+From Ancient Egypt, garlic spread to the advanced ancient civilizations of the Indus Valley (Pakistan and western India today).
+From there, it made its way to China.

-Throughout history in the Middle East, East Asia and Nepal, garlic has been used to treat bronchitis, hypertension (high blood pressure), TB (tuberculosis), liver disorders, dysentery, flatulence, colic, intestinal worms, rheumatism, diabetes, and fevers.
+Throughout history in the Middle East, East Asia, and Nepal, garlic has been used to treat bronchitis, hypertension (high blood pressure), TB (tuberculosis), liver disorders, dysentery, flatulence, colic, intestinal worms, rheumatism, diabetes, and fevers.

-The French, Spanish and Portuguese introduced garlic to the New World.
+The French, Spanish, and Portuguese introduced garlic to the New World.

 Below are examples of some scientific studies published in peer-reviewed academic journals about the therapeutic benefits (or not) of garlic.

-The researchers, who published their study in the journal Cancer Prevention Research, had carried out face-to-face interviews with 1,424 lung cancer patients as well as 4,543 healthy individuals.
-They were asked about their diet and lifestyle habits, which included questions on their smoking habits and how often they ate garlic.
+The researchers, who published their study in the journal Cancer Prevention Research, carried out face-to-face interviews with 1,424 lung cancer patients and 4,543 healthy individuals.
+They were asked about their diet and lifestyle, including questions on smoking and how often they ate garlic.

-Co-author, Ray Swapan, Ph.D., said "This research highlights the great promise of plant-originated compounds as natural medicine for controlling the malignant growth of human brain tumor cells," Ray said.
-"More studies are needed in animal models of brain tumors before application of this therapeutic strategy to brain tumor patients."
+Co-author, Ray Swapan, Ph.D., said "This research highlights the great promise of plant-originated compounds as natural medicine for controlling the malignant growth of human brain tumor cells.
+More studies are needed in animal models of brain tumors before application of this therapeutic strategy to brain tumor patients."

 Women whose diets were rich in allium vegetables had lower levels of osteoarthritis, a team at King's College London and the University of East Anglia, both in England, reported in the journal BMC Musculoskeletal Disorders.
-Examples of allium vegetables include garlic, leeks, shallots, onions and rakkyo.
+Examples of allium vegetables include garlic, leeks, shallots, onions, and rakkyo.

-The study authors said their findings not only highlighted the possible impact of diet on osteoarthritis outcomes, but also demonstrated the potential for using compounds that exist in garlic to develop treatments for the condition.
+The study authors said their findings not only highlighted the possible impact of diet on osteoarthritis outcomes but also demonstrated the potential for using compounds that exist in garlic to develop treatments for the condition.

-The long-term study, involving more than 1,000 healthy female twins, found that those whose dietary habits included plenty of fruit and vegetables, "particularly alliums such as garlic", had fewer signs of early osteoarthritis in the hip joint.
+The long-term study, involving more than 1,000 healthy female twins, found that those whose dietary habits included plenty of fruit and vegetables, "particularly alliums such as garlic," had fewer signs of early osteoarthritis in the hip joint.

 Diallyl sulfide, a compound in garlic, was 100 times more effective than two popular antibiotics in fighting the Campylobacter bacterium, according to a study published in the Journal of Antimicrobial Chemotherapy.

-Senior author, Dr. Xiaonan Lu, from Washington State University, said "This work is very exciting to me because it shows that this compound has the potential to reduce disease-causing bacteria in the environment and in our food supply."
+Senior author, Dr. Xiaonan Lu, from Washington State University, said, "This work is very exciting to me because it shows that this compound has the potential to reduce disease-causing bacteria in the environment and in our food supply."

 Diallyl trisulfide, a component of garlic oil, helps protect the heart during cardiac surgery and after a heart attack, researchers at Emory University School of Medicine found.
 They also believe diallyl trisulfide could be used as a treatment for heart failure.

 Because of this, the scientists decided to focus on diallyl trisulfide, a garlic oil component, as a safer way to deliver the benefits of hydrogen sulfide to the heart.

 In another study, published in the Journal of Agricultural and Food Chemistry, scientists found that garlic oil may help protect diabetes patients from cardiomyopathy.

 Cardiomyopathy is the leading cause of death among diabetes patients.
-It is a chronic disease of the myocardium (heart muscle), which is abnormally thickened, enlarged and/or stiffened.
+It is a chronic disease of the myocardium (heart muscle), which is abnormally thickened, enlarged, and/or stiffened.

 The team fed diabetic laboratory rats either garlic oil or corn oil.
-Those fed the garlic oil experienced significantly more changes associated with protection against heart damage, compared to the corn oil fed animals.The study authors wrote "In conclusion, garlic oil possesses significant potential for protecting hearts from diabetes-induced cardiomyopathy."
+Those fed garlic oil experienced significantly more changes associated with protection against heart damage, compared with the animals that were fed corn oil.

 The study involved 23 volunteers, all with high cholesterol; 13 of them also had high blood pressure.
 They were divided into two groups: